-In our Omaha Steaks reviews, we find the pricing for their meat selection to be generally slightly less than the other service.
+We find the pricing for Omaha’s meat selection to be generally slightly less than the other service.

 We thought that the slight price tag difference was worth it for wider list.
 However, neither place offers a subscription meat delivery services.

-Customers' feedback for Omaha Steaks meat delivery services state that it has a daily and monthly sale page.
+Customers' feedback for this meat delivery service states that it has a daily and monthly sale page.

 Chicago Steak Company often runs promo codes, especially during the holiday season that include gifts and money savings deals on USDA prime meals, Angus beef, and sides.